NorthcoteHS/11COM/5_dataAnalysis/lessons/1_fileTypes/README.md

 # fileTypes

-The next step in data analysis is to be able to read from and write to files.
+The next step in data analysis is to be able to read and write files.
 When we gather large amounts of data we typically use files that we can store and manipulate.

 Before we can learn to program with files, we need to know what kind of files we'll be working with.